 There is already a strong legal framework for the broader management of NIS both internationally and at the regional level.
 Article 8(h) of the CBD, for example, provides the basis for measures to protect biodiversity against IAS (Article 8(h)) and comprehensive Guiding Principles for the Implementation of Article 8(h) were adopted in 2002.
 The Strategic Plan for Biodiversity 2011-2020 of the CBD included the "Aichi Biodiversity Targets" of which Target 9 stated: "By 2020, invasive alien species and pathways are identified and prioritized, priority species are controlled or eradicated, and measures are in place to manage pathways to prevent their introduction and establishment."
 According to the Fifth Global Biodiversity Outlook (GBO 5), this target has only been partially achieved.
-It will be, in any event, replaced by a new target in the Post-2020 Global Biodiversity Framework of the CBD to be adopted at the fifteenth Meeting of the Conference of the Parties to the CBD.
-There have been a number of proposals in this regard, including that from the IUCN that has proposed that the target should address pathways, species, and sites; that it should be quantitative, be supplemented by a set of indicators that can be applied to track progress, and that it should be evaluated at medium-term (2030) and long-term (2050) time horizons (Essl et al, 2020 (25)).
+It will be, in any event, replaced by a new target in the Post-2020 Global Biodiversity Framework of the CBD to be adopted at the fifteenth Meeting of the Conference of the Parties to the CBD (Kunming, China, 11-24 October 2021).
+There have been a number of proposals in this regard, including that from the IUCN that has proposed that the target should address pathways, species, and sites; that it should be evaluated at medium-term (2030) and long-term (2050) time horizons (Essl et al, 2020).

-At the regional level, Article 13.1 of the Protocol concerning Specially Protected Areas and Biological Diversity in the Mediterranean to the Barcelona Convention (the "SPA/BD Protocol"), which was adopted in 1995 and entered into force in 1999, provides for Contracting Parties thereto to "take all appropriate measures to regulate the intentional or accidental introduction of non-indigenous or genetically modified species to the wild and prohibit those that may have harmful impacts on the ecosystems, habitats or species in the area where this Protocol applies" (26).
+At the regional level, Article 13.1 of the Protocol concerning Specially Protected Areas and Biological Diversity in the Mediterranean to the Barcelona Convention (the "SPA/BD Protocol"), which was adopted in 1995 and entered into force in 1999, provides for Contracting Parties thereto to "take all appropriate measures to regulate the intentional or non-intentional introduction of non-indigenous or genetically modified species into the wild and prohibit those that may have harmful impacts on the ecosystems, habitats or species".
 The SPA/BD Protocol is complemented by the updated NIS Action Plan, the main objective of which is to promote the development of coordinated efforts and management measures throughout the Mediterranean to prevent, minimise, monitor, and control biological invasions and their impacts.
 Objectives include strengthening capacity, supporting a regional information network, further development of MAMIAS, strengthening institutional and legal frameworks at national level, baseline studies, monitoring programmes and development of guidelines.
 There are also various NIS-related criteria in IMAP as described in Section 1.4.2.
 Finally, NIS are a high priority for the Post-2020 SAP BIO, which is aligned with the Sustainable Development Goals and the Post-2020 Global Biodiversity Framework of the CBD.

 There is therefore significant potential for overlap between the updated NIS Action Plan and this Strategy as well as the implementation of IMAP.
 Care must therefore be taken to align these initiatives and avoid duplication of efforts.
 The Actions proposed in support of this Strategic Priority are therefore focussed on the shipping pathway, including the management of biofouling on vessels, port baseline surveys etc. With respect to biofouling, the IMO developed the Biofouling Guidelines.
 REMPEC organised, in cooperation with IMO, the IMO Regional Workshop on the International Convention on the Control of Harmful Anti-Fouling Systems on Ships, 2001 (AFS Convention) and the Biofouling Guidelines in November 2019.
 The workshop was intended to provide, amongst others, the necessary knowledge and information to support further steps by the Governments of the region towards implementation of the Biofouling Guidelines.
-This Strategy builds on the outcomes of that workshop (27).
+This Strategy builds on the outcomes of that workshop.